pay4best/doc/README.md

    }
 ```

+To get the public key of the account managed by the Pay4Best frame, you should post a message containing `Pay4BestWalletReq: {GetPublicKey: true}` field.
+And the result will be posted back in the event's `data` field.

+Just replace `GetAddr` with `GetPublicKey` in the above example and `event.data` will be the public key.

+### Get a signed transaction

 To make the Pay4Best frame sign a transaction, you should post a message containing `Pay4BestWalletReq: {UnsignedTx: ...}` field: